Protecting the bottom line with rate case interventions

 WIEG also worked with WPSC and WPL to develop nominated load real time tariffs.
 WIEG negotiated changes to a WPSC tariff that is also called RTMP.
 Under the revised RTMP tariff, customers pay a $5.50 per MWh adder, but then pay day-ahead market prices.

-A similar nominated load real time program was approved for WPL’s largest customers in the summer of 2017.
+A similar nominated load real time program was approved for WPL’s largest customers.
 The Day Ahead Market Pricing rider (DAMP) is now in place for qualified customers.

 Together, these new tariffs help promote economic growth and development in Wisconsin, without shifting costs to any of the utility’s other customer groups.
 In just a few years, these efforts have resulted in savings of more than $120 million versus standard industrial tariffs.